Non-Patterned Equipment: Slings for Rifles, LMG, SMG

 Sling, rifle, web

 1904 2nd1904 detailThe Sling, rifle, web, G.S.
-(Mark I) was altered by List of Changes entry No. LoC 12060, dated 13th November 1903, accepted 1st January 1904.
+(Mark I) was altered by List of Changes entry L. of C. §12060, dated 13th November 1903, and 1st January 1904.
 The design change increased the length of the brass Catches, web sling, on the ends from 3/4-inch long to 1 ¼-inch, in order to use hose rivets in place of the original shell rivets.
 The mark number was not advanced, but the brackets were dropped and, before 1910, both “G.S.” and “Mark I” had been quietly dropped.
 The photo at left shows a very early Sling, rifle, web, G.S.
 (Mark I), second issue.
 This example is dated 1904 and maker marked "MARTINS / BIRMINGHAM".
 Martins of Birmingham were well known makers of leather accoutrements, but this is the only example Karkee Web has seen of their webbing production.
 In spite of the early date, is is a perfectly normal second issue Sling, made from beaded edge webbing.
 The detail photo shows the end fittings, which are the standard second issue type.
 It seems unlikely that a leather maker would have had the looms to produce this type of sophisticated web, and we can't help but speculate that Martins were either buying the pieces out from Mills or working with them under a contract arrangement.
 If you look closely, you'll note that the rivets on the lower end piece look odd.
 That's because at some point in the Sling's lifetime, it has been repaired and those rivets replaced.

 sling detail1915 slingA comparison of the first issue (far left) and second issue (near left) G.S.
 Mk.
 I Rifle sling.
 The modifications to the end fittings noted above are the only differences.
 The first issue Sling is the undated M.W.C.
 B. one shown above.
 This second issue example is maker marked "WRIGHT'S LTD." and dated 1908.

 At right, a typical Great War example, this Sling is maker marked "M.E.
 Co." and dated 1915.
+All from the Karkee Web Collection.

 Sling, rifle, New Zealand "Pattern 1913"